kanisterio/kanister/docs/tutorial.rst

   # check the controller log
   $ kubectl --namespace kanister get pod -l app=kanister-operator

+ActionSet's status can also be used to figure out the currently running phase of that ActionSet.
+In the cases the action that an ActionSet is performing has several phases, the ActionSet's ``Status.Progress.RunningPhase`` can be used to figure out the phase that is being run currently.
+Once the ActionSet has completed the value of ``Status.Progress.RunningPhase`` would be set to ``""``.

 During execution, Kanister controller emits events to the respective ActionSets.
 The execution transitions of an ActionSet can be seen by using the following command: